WillHayes096283/CW13-Unit-Testing/README.md

 ## Compiling Instructions
 Down the Visual Studio solution or press the open in Visual Studios button on GitHub.

+To see the tests, into UnitTest1.cs in the BankTest project, select Test in the top menu bar, and click on the run all tests button.
+Every unit test should pass, showing that the BankAccount class methods are behaving properly.

 ## Purpose
 The purpose of this program is to showcase the usage of unit tests in Visual Studios.
 This runs through 3 unit tests for the Credit() and Debit() methods of the BankAccount class.